Synchronization (computer science): Support in programming languages

-Any object may be used as a lock/monitor in Java.
-The declaring object is a lock object when the whole method is marked with synchronized.
+The .NET Framework also uses synchronization primitives.
+"Synchronization is designed to be cooperative, demanding that every thread follow the synchronization mechanism before accessing protected resources for consistent results.
+Locking, signaling, lightweight synchronization types, spinwait and interlocked operations are mechanisms related to synchronization in .NET."

-The .NET Framework has synchronization primitives.
-"Synchronization is designed to be cooperative, demanding that every thread or process follow the synchronization mechanism before accessing protected resources (critical section) for consistent results."
-In .NET, locking, signaling, lightweight synchronization types, spinwait and interlocked operations are some of mechanisms related to synchronization.
+Many programming languages support synchronization and entire specialized languages have been written for embedded application development where strictly deterministic synchronization is paramount.

-Implementation of Synchronization
+Implementation

-Spinlock
+Spinlocks

 Another effective way of implementing synchronization is by using spinlocks.
 Before accessing any shared resource or piece of code, every processor checks a flag.
 If the flag is reset, then the processor sets the flag and continues executing the thread.
 But, if the flag is set (locked), the threads would keep spinning in a loop and keep checking if the flag is set or not.
-But, spinlocks are effective only if the flag is reset for lower cycles otherwise it can lead to performance issues as it wastes many processor cycles waiting.
+Spinlocks are effective only if the flag is reset for lower cycles; otherwise, it can lead to performance issues as it wastes many processor cycles waiting.